cecil-41/client/README.md

 - Then assign the value to the first value
 - Use the set variable with the onchange variable

 ## React Dev Tools
 - React Developer Tools on chrome store.

+## Hooks
+- Hooks can only be called at the top level, therefore not inside a loop etc.
+- Hooks can only be called inside a react function.

+## 1. UseState()
+- Usestate hook is a function feature in React that allows you to add state management to functional components.
+- It returns an array of two entries.
+- This is how we import the useState hook:
+    `import React,{useState} from 'react'`
+- A function that allows you to update the state value.

 ## Objects useState()
 - When working with objects through useState we need to use spread operator (...employee) to the object across its attributes to avoid overiding the existing data.